 When people comment on your article, they not only stay longer on your site, but also add valuable keywords to help your page rank even higher.

 You’re literally getting free content.

 Therefore, you need to find topics that people often comment on in your niche.

-When you find articles that get such extensive comments, you can figure out the keywords they rank for, so you can pull in the same type of people that frequently comment on articles.
+When you find articles that get extensive comments and you can figure out the keywords they rank for, you’ll be able to pull in the same type of people that frequently comment on articles.

 This isn’t a strategy I’ve used to much yet, but if I start getting some traction on a particular post I’ll certainly be ready.